frederic-perez/AmE-dictionary/data/dictionary.md

 __conference call__
 __conferred__ _v_
 __confetto__ _n_ (_n pl_ confetti)
-__confidant__ _n_ :eight: (also confidante) /KAHN-fuh-dahnt/ A confidant is someone to whom secrets are entrusted, and especially a very close friend. _She told only her closest confidant where she had buried the money._ _The longtime confidant of the disgraced mayor was also brought in for questioning._
+__confidant__ _n_ :nine: (also confidante) /KAHN-fuh-dahnt/ A confidant is someone to whom secrets are entrusted, and especially a very close friend. _She told only her closest confidant where she had buried the money._ _The longtime confidant of the disgraced mayor was also brought in for questioning._
 __confide__ _v_ :five::hammer: (confided)
 __confidence__
 __config__ _n_ :mega: _A config file._